 The course is taught by staff with industrial experience both in military and civilian environments.
 You will combine academic and technical knowledge, understanding and skills with the personal qualities and leadership skills needed to succeed in this dynamic industry.

 In years one and two, you will develop hand and maintenance skills alongside essential academic knowledge in areas such as maths, aerodynamics and propulsion.
 In the third year, you will be introduced to management and the wider knowledge and skills required by the aviation industry.
 In your final year you will complete a capstone project which will give you the opportunity to showcase all of the skills you have acquired.

-3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering or relevant national qualifications at SCQF Level 6.
+3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering; or relevant NC + National 5 Physics at B and English necessary.

 Entry to year 3 may be possible with an approved EASA Part-66 Category B qualification; or a full Category B Licence.